Large deviations of the empirical flow for continuous time Markov chains: Direct proof of Theorem

 \section{Direct proof of Theorem \ref{LDP:misura+flusso}}

 In this section we give a direct proof of Theorem \ref{LDP:misura+flusso}, independent from the LDP for the empirical process.
-As already mentioned, the proof works only under an additional condition that we assume here: {\sl each vertex in $V$ is the extreme of only a finite family of edges in $E$.} This assumption implies that, given $\phi \in C_0(V)$, the function $\nabla \phi: E \to \bb R$ defined as $\nabla \phi (y,z)= \phi(y)-\phi(z)$ belongs to $C_0(E)$.
+As already mentioned, the proof works only under the additional condition that the graph $(V,E)$ is \emph{locally finite} (cf.\ Condition \ref{t:ccompls}--(iii)).
+This assumption implies that, given $\phi \in C_0(V)$, the function $\nabla \phi: E \to \bb R$ defined as $\nabla \phi (y,z)= \phi(y)-\phi(z)$ belongs to $C_0(E)$.
 As a consequence, the map is continuous.
 Since a linear functional on $L^1_+ (E)$ is continuous w.r.t. the bounded weak* topology if and only if it is continuous w.r.t. the weak* topology \cite{Me}, by definition of weak* topology the map defined in \eqref{fanta} is continuous (w.r.t. the bounded weak* topology) if and only if $\nabla \phi \in C_0(E)$.
 Hence, our additional condition is equivalent to the fact that \eqref{fanta} is continuous for any $\phi \in C_0(V)$.
-An explicit example where \eqref{fanta} becomes not continuous for $\phi= \id_x $, $x \in V$, is given in Appendix \ref{div_disco}.
+An explicit example of a not locally finite graph where \eqref{fanta} becomes not continuous for $\phi= \id_x $, $x \in V$, is given in Appendix \ref{div_disco}.